Robot-to-Robot Relative Pose Estimation using Humans as Markers: Experimental Analysis

-\item \textbf{Number of humans and relative viewing angle}: We have observed a couple of other practical issues during the experiments.
-First, the presence of multiple humans in the scene is needed to ensure reliable pose estimation performances.
-We have found that two or more mutually visible humans are ideal for establishing a large set of reliable correspondences.
-In addition, we have found that the pose estimation performance is affected by the relative viewing angle; specifically, it often fails to find correct associations when the $\angle$\textit{leader-human-follower} is larger than (approximately) $135^{\circ}$.
+\textbf{Number of humans and relative viewing angle}: We observed a couple of other practical issues during the field experiments.
+First, the presence of multiple humans in the scene helps to ensure reliable pose estimation performance.
+We found that two or more mutually visible humans are ideal for establishing a large pool of reliable correspondences.
+Additionally, the pose estimation performance is affected by the relative viewing angle; specifically, it often fails to find correct associations when the $\angle$\textit{leader-human-follower} is larger than (approximately) $135^{\circ}$.
 This results in a situation where the robots are exclusively looking at opposite sides of the person without enough common key-points.

-\item \textbf{Trade-off between robustness and efficiency}: It is quite challenging to ensure a fast yet robust performance for visual feature-based body-pose estimation and person ReId on limited on-board computational resources available in an embedded platform.
-As demonstrated in Section~\ref{impact}, this trade-off between robustness and efficiency led us to design the proposed person ReId and key-point refinement methodologies.
-These efficient modules enable us to achieve an average end-to-end run-time of $375$-$420$ milliseconds for relative pose estimation (on NVIDIA\texttrademark Jetson TX2).
-Nevertheless, there is significant room for improvement in order to achieve better performance margins at a faster rate.
+Moreover, other than temporal lags, we did not observe significant deviations in pose estimation performance with an increasing number of robots within this viewing angle; note that we used up to three follower robots in our experiments.